Brixton shooting: Two men dead after gunfire on south London street

 Local residents reported that 12 gunshots were fired

-Two men died in the Brixton area of south London at the scene of a suspected shooting.
+Two men died in the Brixton area of south London at the scene of a shooting on a residential road.

-Police, firearms officers, paramedics, and an air ambulance were called to Railton Road on Sunday just before 8pm.
+Police, firearms officers, paramedics, and an air ambulance were called to Railton Road, at its junction with Effra Parade, at 7.50pm on Sunday.

-Gunshots were heard in the residential area where two men were found injured, the Metropolitan Police was told.
+About a dozen gunshots were heard outside where two men were found injured, the Metropolitan Police was told.

 The two men were pronounced dead at the scene, despite emergency services’ efforts to save them.

-The nature of the deceased’s injuries has yet to be confirmed at this time and their next of kin has yet to be informed.
+The nature of the deceased’s injuries had yet to be confirmed and their relatives had yet to be informed.

-Police say they are awaiting formal identification of the victims, and that post-mortems will be held in due course.
+Police have said that they are awaiting formal identification of the victims and that post-mortems will be held in due course.

 A car has been pictured at the scene with its bonnet completely destroyed and the windshield smashed.